 Want to search for the relevant question and answer in your own language?
 Change the language in the dropdown menu above.

-- In the case of a non phase-in substance for which the manufacture or import is to be started, the waiting period must be respected as the assignment of the registration number, and the right to manufacture or import the substance, rely on the submission of a complete registration dossier to ECHA and the granting by ECHA of a registration number.
+- In the case of a substance for which the manufacture or import is to be started, the waiting period must be respected.
+The assignment of the registration number, and the right to manufacture or import the substance, rely on the completeness of the registration dossier after which a registration number is granted by ECHA.

-In the case that you submitted your dossier before the compliance check deadline had passed, you may follow the deadline given in the TCC letter.
-ECHA will not continue with the Evaluation process before you have submitted the requested update for the technical completeness check failure.
+If your dossier is submitted before the compliance check deadline has passed, you may follow the deadline given in the TCC letter.
+ECHA will not continue with the Evaluation process before you have submitted the requested update for the technical completeness check failure(s).

 - To be legally on the market from 31 May 2018 onwards, any registrant (lead or member) that intends to benefit from the phase-in scheme of this particular registration deadline must have submitted a registration dossier to ECHA by this deadline.
 A dossier is considered to be submitted if it has been uploaded in REACH-IT and passed the business rules step, as long as it has not been rejected due to incompleteness caused by non-payment of the fee, or second failure of the technical completeness check.
 Please note the following in relation to a TCC failure close to the registration deadline:

 - A member registrant cannot submit a dossier before the dossier of the lead registrant of that substance has been submitted.
 As soon as the lead registrant submits a dossier to ECHA (uploads it in REACH-IT and passes the business rules step), member registrants of that joint submission can submit their dossiers.

 - Member registrants cannot receive their registration numbers before the lead dossier is found to be complete.
 This means that submitted member dossiers are ‘parked’ in the submission pipeline until a decision is taken on the completeness of the lead dossier.